 Free VMworld Sessions on YouTube are available.
 I updated my VMworld 2015 page yesterday with the list (there is about 20 of them to watch).
 One of the first sessions I watched was the session INF4528 – vCenter Server Appliance VCSA Best Practices & Tips Tricks presented by William Lam from VMware.
-By the end of the presentation William shows what VMware is working on, which features and functions.
-For example a migration assistant for migrating from Windows based vCenter server to VCSA based vCenter was showed and the migration UI shows VMware vSphere 6.5 as version.
+By the end of the presentation, William shows what VMware is working on, which features and functions.
+For example, a migration assistant for migrating from Windows based vCenter server to VCSA based vCenter was showed and the migration UI shows VMware vSphere 6.5 as a version.

-I know that it’s way to early to talk about vSphere 6.5 and that certainly vSphere 6.1 will see the light before, possibly before the end of the year, but still.
+I know that it's way too early to talk about vSphere 6.5 and that certainly vSphere 6.1 will see the light before, possibly before the end of the year, but still.
 Kind of cool to see that VMware works on some really cool things and those folks are listening to your feedback.

 Screenshot from the presentation.

 The session gives some really good tips on:

 - Architecture and deployments – in multisite/high-availability environments

 - Best practices (DNS… DNS… ) – avoiding errors by having DNS which just works (the right way)